 Archive for category News

-My 10-minute play DEWEY DEFEATS TRUMAN has just gotten this nice review on the New Play Exchange:
+My 10-minute play THAT PLAY ABOUT THE GURGLING MUD PIT has gotten this nice review on the New Play Exchange:

 — Matthew Weaver